Windsooon/cherry/README.md

 #### Put it together

 1. Create a new folder inside the `data` folder, your training data, stop words file and cache will be stored in this folder.
-2. Put `data.xxx` and `stop_words.xxx` into the new folder, the new folder is the model name you will use later in training other API.
+2. Put `data.xxx` and `stop_words.xxx` into the new folder, the new folder is the model name you will use later in training other APIs.

 #### Settings
-Before training, you can custom tokenizer function. cherry use `jieba` to support Chinese tokenizer by default ( in `base.py/`tokenizer()` .
-Your tokenizer function should accept the text as input and return a list include all the token.
+Before training, you can create a custom tokenizer function. cherry uses `jieba` to support Chinese tokenizer by default ( in `base.py/`tokenizer()` .
+Your tokenizer function should accept the text as input and return a list that includes all the tokens.
 For English, you can use nltk by uncommenting the code below:

     # base.py